gp-8/DevOps/use-cases/use-case-30.md

 ### Preconditions

-Database provide the population of Caribbean.
+Database provide the population of Mandalay.

 ### Success End Condition